 Alkaloids are a compound found in almost all plants and they are not harmful to you unless you get a concentrated amount from the same plant each day.
 This is proof the body likes some variety!
 Plus, some research shows that over time, a concentrated amount of one type of alkaloid can even lead to some digestive upset or intolerance to that food.
 Most all plants contain alkaloids, however, those lowest in alkaloids include: lettuces, herbs, celery, asparagus, and arugula.

 Oxalates belong to a group of molecules called organic acids, and are made by plants, animals, and humans.
 The human body naturally contains oxalates, which our cells create from other substances, such as Vitamin C. Our body can also use foods to produce them as well.
 Some greens such as spinach, chard, and beet greens naturally contain high amounts of oxalates, which have been linked to kidney stones due to a build-up of calcium deposits from heavy consumption of oxalate-rich foods.
 Oxalates are found in other healthy foods besides greens, so do not fear them!
 Simply use oxalate-rich greens once or twice a week instead of every day.
 Greens low in oxalates include: kale, romaine, arugula, all lettuces, and most herbs except for parsley.

 This compound is found in the cruciferous family of plants including: broccoli, kale, arugula, Brussels sprouts, and cauliflower.
-An overconsumption of goitrogens has been linked to hypothyroidism (low thyroid function) and some autoimmune disorders.
+Overconsumption of goitrogens has been linked to hypothyroidism (low thyroid function) and some autoimmune disorders.
 This does NOT mean you should avoid these healthy veggies and greens- they offer loads of anti-cancer and hormonal benefits for your health.
 Just be sure to use only use goitrogen-rich ingredients a couple of times a week in your smoothies.
 Greens low in goitrogens include: romaine, herbs, spinach, collards, Swiss chard, and all lettuce varieties.